andyatkinson/andyatkinson.github.io/_posts/2024-09-02-copy-swap-drop-postgres-table-shrink.md

 ```

 ### Ready to swap
+The subset of original tables rows are copied over.
+The replacement table structure is identical, including columns, data types, constraints, and indexes.

 We're ready to swap.
-The subset of data will be in place on the new table structure, with an equivalent definition, including columns, data types, constraints, and indexes.

-Here's the swap transaction:
+Here's the
 ```sql
 BEGIN;